All Products

 Note

--- Statement to create a logical parent partition table
+-- Create a logical partition parent table

 CREATE TABLE [IF NOT EXISTS] [<schema_name>.]<table_name> ([